ShaheenHossain/eagle-12.1/addons/mail/README.md

-Eagle ERP Enterprise Social Network
+Eagle Enterprise Social Network
 ------------------------------

-Connect with experts, follow what interests you, share documents and promote best practices with Eagle ERP <a href="https://www.eagle.com/page/enterprise-social-network">Enterprise Social Network</a>.
+Connect with experts, follow what interests you, share documents and promote best practices with Eagle <a href="https://www.eagle.com/page/enterprise-social-network">Enterprise Social Network</a>.
 Get work done with effective collaboration across departments, geographies, documents and business applications.
 All of this while decreasing email overload.